MarcoMeijer/ppythonp/readme.md

 ## +python+

 +python+ is an improved version of python.
+Just like c++ is an improvement of c,
-Just like Kotlin is an improvement of Java,
+Kotlin is an improvement of Java,
 Typescript is an improvement of Javascript, and php is an improvement of html.